pombredanne/centidb/docs/index.rst

         transparently maintains a compact record encoding, and provides a convenient ORM-like storage interface familiar to many developers.

+    :ref:`Record Mutation Events <events>`

+        Functions can be registered for invocation prior to or after any create, update, replacement, or deletion.
+A function may modify the record, implement a constraint, or trigger some external process.

     :ref:`One Engine, Many Collections <intro>`

         Similar to a regular DBMS, the storage engine may contain multiple